ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting_reqs.md

 Porting Mbed OS requires the following hardware:

-- A development PC.
-You can port targets, connectivity and storage on Windows, macOS or Linux.
-However, due to limitations in some development tools that Mbed OS uses, you need a Windows PC for FlashAlgo development.
+-  An evaluation board with a target MCU, debug probe or an integrated interface chip.
+The hardware [is reviewed in greater details later in this document]().

     The new target needs a unique board ID.
-To get one, please contact your technical account manager or email [our support team](mailto:support@mbed.com).
+[Contact Arm]()<!-- need a link here --> to get one.

 - A storage device (SD or external flash).
 - A micro SD card for the CI test shield.